SAP/jenkins-library/DEVELOPMENT.md

 }
 ```

-In your tests, you would provide a mocking implementation of this interface provide that to tested functions.
+In your tests, you would provide a mocking implementation of this interface pass instances
+of that to the functions under test.

 #### Global Function Pointers